 Chipotle Mexican grill lets its customers order food for pickup in advance both online and while using their mobile app.
 Added value (that can also increase sales in the long run) is tracking past orders and making the re-order process simple.

 The omnichannel approach can do wonders for your customers – it can even answer all the questions about a product they didn’t even know they’ve had.
 When customers research and weigh their options and buy items through a carefully guided purchase decision process, they don’t feel guilty about spending money.
 They feel like they’ve made the right choice.

-Value City Furniture used their omnichannel approach to leverage people’s online expectations and their rationale.
+Value City Furniture used its omnichannel approach to leverage people’s online expectations and their rationale.
 When you have costly items like luxury furniture, something that can’t be bought on a whim, it’s logical that you would want to enhance the buyer’s journey to alleviate stress and anxiety.